Zoning Bylaw Rewrite

 About this project

-Burnaby is undertaking a comprehensive update of our Zoning Bylaw to modernize and simplify our existing development regulations for all zoning districts and to implement new provincial legislation and City plans and policies.
+The City of Burnaby is going through a comprehensive update of our Zoning Bylaw.
+This will modernize and simplify our development regulations for all zoning districts, as well as implement new provincial legislation and City plans and policies.

 What is zoning?